studlinnth6233/11-futures-cli/README.md

 * Set date - reads a date string and updates the currently selected date
 * Show meals - retrieves all meals of the currently selected canteen and date and prints them to the STDOUT

-The first step is to complete the `SHOW_CANTEENS` strategy method.
+The first step is to complete the `SHOW_CANTEENS` strategy.
 The following flow chart shows how to proceed :

 ![Canteen retrieval](./assets/images/CanteenRetrievalFlow.svg)